 One can still argue about xG values for a single game or individual shots, and such discussions have their justification, of course.
 But what one cannot argue about is the additional information such a statistic or model provides us.
 It fills a gap between goals and shot and provides.

-- xG data have higher predictive power than gates alone.
-As shown, even a simple model benefits when gates are replaced by xG.
+- xG data have higher predictive power than goals alone.
+As shown, even a simple model benefits when goals are replaced by xG.
 The Poisson model still did not improve enough to beat the market, but the improvement is clearly evident.

 - Weighting the latest matches more than older matches is a known model improvement, which was already used in older papers.
 Surprisingly the influence of such a model adaption seems not as big as expected.
 Adding more data and information – in this case the xG data – has a higher influence on the accuracy.